tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/扩展实例/创建只读实例_intl_en.md

  - **Specify RO Group**: you can use the RO group automatically assigned by the system allocation, create one, or select an existing one.
     - **Assigned by system**: if multiple instances are purchased at a time, each of them will be assigned to an independent RO group, and their weights will be automatically assigned by the system by default.
     - **Create RO group**: create an RO group.
 If multiple instances are purchased at a time, all of them will be assigned to this new RO group, and their weights will be allocated by the system automatically by default.
     - **Existing RO group**: specify an existing RO group.
-If multiple read-only replicas are purchased at a time, all of them will be assigned to the RO group.
+If multiple read-only instance
+    - s are purchased at a time, all of them will be assigned to the RO group.
     Their weights will be allocated as configured in the RO group.
 If assignment by the system is set for the RO group, the instances will be added to the group automatically according to the purchased specifications.
 If custom allocation is set, their weights will be zero by default.
 		As the same private IP is shared within an RO group, if a VPC is used, the same security group settings will be shared.
 If an RO group is specified, it is not possible to customize any security group when instances are purchased.
  - Remove Delayed RO Instances: this option indicates whether to enable the removal policy.
 If a read-only instance is removed when its delay exceeds the threshold, it will become inactive, its weight will be set to 0 automatically, and warning notifications will be sent out (for more information on how to configure the read-only instance removal alarm and recipients, see [Alarming Feature](https://intl.cloud.tencent.com/document/product/236/8457).
 The instance will be put back into the RO group when its delay falls below the threshold.
 No matter whether this option is enabled, a read-only instance that is removed due to instance failure will rejoin the RO group when it is repaired.